Table of Contents

 Types of muscle cramps - True cramps (Part 3)

 Rest cramps: Cramps at rest are very common, especially in older adults, but may be experienced at any age, including childhood.
 Rest muscle cramps often occur at night.
 While not life threatening, night cramps (commonly known as nocturnal cramps) can be painful, disruptive of sleep, and they can recur frequently (that is, many times a night, and/or many nights each week).
 The actual cause of night cramps is unknown.
 Sometimes, such cramps are initiated by making a movement that shortens the muscle.
-An example is pointing the toe down while lying in bed, which shortens the calf muscle, a common site of muscle cramps.
+An example is pointing the toe down while lying in bed, which shortens the calf muscle of the leg, a common site of muscle cramps.